iAmMrinal0/prestoDom-book/example.md

 Our actions are basically `Increment` or `Decrement`

-And our state is an `Int(Integer)` with the count value.
+And our state is an `Int` with the count value.
 We start our state with the counter set to `0` and our `eval` function handles the state updation based on our actions.

 ```haskell
 module Counter where